aiforged/docs/docs/services/utilities/webhooks.md

 * Authentication and HTTPS requirements must be met by the external endpoint.
 * If you use filtering (by category, usage, extension, etc.), ensure your rules match the intended events.

-{% hint style="info" %}
+!!! info
     Tip: Use the Retry Count and Retry Delay settings to gracefully handle temporary endpoint outages.&#x20;
-{% endhint %}

 ***